2026 Ranking

 $50K to $120K+ 3% projected growth

-The licensing exam takes 1 to 3 months of coursework depending on the state, and the startup cost is under $2,000 in most markets.
-What makes real estate unique on this list is the uncapped income ceiling: agents who build a referral network and close consistently earn $150K to $300K+ without any credential beyond a state license.
-The post-NAR settlement changes in 2024 restructured buyer commissions, which has actually benefited skilled agents by making their advisory value more visible to clients.
-The trade-off is that this is a commission-only career with no base salary, no benefits, and no guaranteed income.
-It rewards self-starters who handle financial variability well.
+The licensing exam requires one to three months of coursework depending on the state, and startup costs run under $2,000 in most markets.
+What makes real estate different from everything else on this list is the uncapped income.
+Agents who build a referral network and close consistently can earn $150,000 to $300,000 or more, with no credential beyond a state license.
+The 2024 NAR settlement restructured buyer commissions, and it has actually benefited skilled agents by making their advisory value more visible to clients.
+The trade-off is real: this is a commission-only career with no base salary, no benefits, and no guaranteed income.
+It rewards self-starters who can handle income variability.

 Real Estate Agent openings